-Niall Williams, a Dublin born writer, has lived in Kiltumper, Co Clare in the west of Ireland for the past 30 years.
-He is the author of eight novels, three stage plays, four non-fiction works and several screenplays, and a novella: The Unrequited.
+Niall Williams, a Dublin-born writer, lives in Kiltumper, Co Clare in the west of Ireland with his wife Christine Breen.
+He is the author of nine novels, a novella, three stage plays, four non-fiction works, and several screenplays for film and television.

 ~ News ~

 IN KILTUMPER: A Year in an Irish Garden by Niall Williams and Christine Breen will be published by Bloomsbury and Bloomsbury USA in August 2021.

 The next KILTUMPER WRITING WORKSHOP in fiction will be held ONLINE

 Saturday October 31st and Sunday November 1st.
 For enquires email kiltumperbooks at gmail.com

 THIS IS HAPPINESS, Niall's ninth novel was nominated for The Walter Scott prize, the IRISH BOOK AWARDS and was listed among The Washington Post's 50 best novels of 2019.

 Read Niall's OP ED piece in The New York Times.

 'Charming is one word for Williams’ prose.
 It is also life-affirming and written with a turn of phrase that makes the reader want to underline something on every page.
 I suggest we all buy his books, pushing him into that realm of globally fashionable Irish writers (which he might not care about), but more importantly, sharing with a vast audience his humane and poetic world view.'